raspberrypilearning/sense-hat-marble-maze/worksheet.md

   - A single line of LEDs illuminate instead of a moving marble.
   - The code breaks with a `IndexError: list assignment index out of range` error.

-1. The first problem occurs because, once the marble moves onto the next LED, you have not changed the colour of the LED back to black.
+1. The first problem occurs because, once the marble moves onto the next LED, you have not changed the colour of the first LED back to black.
 This can be fixed by adding a short `sleep()` interval and then setting the colour of the `x`,`y` LED in the while loop.
-Import the time library first, near where you imported the SenseHat library.
+Import the `time` library first, near where you imported the SenseHat library.

 	```python
 	from time import sleep
 	```

-1. Then alter the while loop, so that the white LED is reset to black in each cycle.
+1. Then alter the `while` loop, so that the white LED is reset to black in each cycle.

 	```python
 	while not game_over: